Devangi-Shukla/Devangi-Shukla/README.md

 # 💫 About Me:
-I have completed a B.Sc. in Computer Science and a Diploma in Computer Application, with strong proficiency in MS Excel, MS Word, MS PowerPoint, MS Access, and MS Office.
+I have completed my bachelor's in Computer Science and a Diploma in Computer Application, with strong proficiency in MS Excel, MS Word, MS PowerPoint, MS Access, and MS Office.
 I am Python Developer and have good professional email writing skills.<br><br>Fun Fact: I enjoy exploring new tech tools and learning practical skills that enhance both academic and professional growth.

 ## 🌐 Socials: